codingMustache/codingMustache/README.md

 ## Joke of the Day

-What are the strongest days of the week?
-Saturday and Sunday...the rest are weekdays.
+Why was it called the dark ages?
+Because of all the knights.

 ## Daily Trivia

-All of the following programs are classified as raster graphics editors EXCEPT:
+How many Hz does the video standard PAL support?
- 1. Paint.NET
+ 1. 59
- 2. GIMP
+ 2. 60
- 3. Inkscape
+ 3. 25
- 4. Adobe Photoshop
+ 4. 50

 <details>
   <summary>Answer</summary>
-  Inkscape
+  50
 </details>